 An interview report shall then be drafted at the end of the interview, and the applicant shall sign it and receive a copy.
-In practice, applicants are not given a copy of the interview report, especially in provinces such as Sivas and Çankırı.
+In practice, applicants are not given a copy of the interview report.
+In Istanbul in 2020 a copy of the interview form was still not given to the applicants and applicants were not informed of the grounds for negative decisions.